symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/installation/installation-via-composer.md

 ### 1. Download files

-Add Admingenerator to your `composer.json`:
+Add Admingenerator to your `composer.json` by running the console command:

 #### 1.1   Twitter bootstrap 2.X version
 ```sh